BanForFun/react-select-table/README.md

 > **Required**

-Must be set to a path that contains a unique value for each row.
+Must be set to a path that contains a unique value for each row (ex. `id`).

-Warning: The value at the provided path is interpreted as a string.
-Unexpected behavior will occur if two values that are equal when converted to string are present at the same time, for example: `1` and `"1"`.

 #### `minColumnWidth` _Number_